 Academic and Career Opportunities

 To enrich your academic experience, consider joining Eta Sigma Phi, an honor society for students of Latin or Greek.
-Upon graduation, possible career opportunities include teaching, administration, and foreign service; with additional education, jobs as a librarian, curator, or lawyer are also possible.
+Upon graduation, possible career opportunities include teaching, administration, and foreign service; with additional education, careers in library sciences, curation, and law are also possible.